department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2024-09-Social Listening/Research-Findings.md

 _The 5-10 top findings from your study should be listed here.
 Write your findings so that if someone reads only these bullets they can leave feeling they got useful information and the study was worthwhile.
 Examples might be "Most participants used the Search field to find the form, and searched for the term 'veteran health'" or "Most participants struggled with the secondary caregiver section on the form"._

-1. Finding one - Veterans do not associate their Priority Group with VA healthcare.
+1. Finding one - When Veterans are in a transitional phase such as job change, health change, or retirement, they are very proactive in seeking guidance and support for their healthcare

-2. Finding two
+2. Finding two - Veterans do not associate their Priority Group with VA healthcare.

 3. Finding three